hex705/MPM503_PONG/readme.md

 When asked how many players, select 1 by making sure PONG is the focus window and then press <1>.

-Now, connect your client -- PONG will wait for you.
+Now, connect your controller -- PONG will wait for you.
+(The demo controllers can be connected by pressing <c>)

 Once you connect -- select your skill level.
 We will play at skill level 1 in class.
 Press 1, 2 or 3  -- and game will begin.